npulidom/tbk-oneclick/README.md

 # Transbank OneClick

-Container service for Transbank OneClick using MongoDB as database storage.
+Container service for Transbank OneClick API using MongoDB as database storage.

 - MongoDB v4+ required
 - For security reasons, prevent exposing this API directly at client-side applications.